mckennapsean/dissertation/chapters/security.md

 ](figures/bubble-net/process.pdf){#fig:process width="100%"}

-We present an overview of our design process in [@fig:process].
+We present an overview of our design process in {*@fig:process}.
 Each row and color corresponds to a different discourse channel.
 Each of these channels have different users, data sources, and design methods that were employed.
 The primary outcomes of this process are the prototypes and tools, with screenshots shown above the timeline for each.